A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

 It should now be clear that for this paper the complementarity problem is reduced to finding the unknown bipartition $(J, J^C)$, also known as the \emph{mode selection problem} \cite[]{van1998complementarity}, as opposed to finding the values of the two complementarity vectors directly, e.g.\ \cite[]{cottle1968problem}.
-Namely, given an index set $\calI$, two functions $Y,Z: 2^\calI \times T\calQ \rightarrow \Real^{|\calI|}$ that map a subset $J \in 2^\calI$ into a Euclidian space with dimension equal to the size of the index set, and a \changed{generic} relation $\rhd$ \changed{(to be instantiated as $\succ$ or $>$ in the following sections)}, we require a solution to a set of constraint equations of the form,
+Namely, given an index set $\calI$, two functions $Y,Z: 2^\calI \times T\calQ \rightarrow \Real^{|\calI|}$ that map a subset $J \in 2^\calI$ into a Euclidian space with dimension equal to the size of the index set, and a generic relation $\rhd$ (to be instantiated as $\succ$ or $>$ in the following sections\footnote{\changed{Recall that the relation may, in the case of $\succ$, depend on the vector field at that point.}}), we require a solution to a set of constraint equations of the form,